Packard Bell: 1995–2001: Reversal of fortunes and acquisition by NEC

 Packard Bell saw gross revenues of $3 billion in 1994 and became the third-largest personal computer vendor in the United States, trailing Compaq and IBM.
 In 1995, they overtook Compaq for the number one spot in American PC market share, cornering 13 percent of sales in the United States, following a 37-percent rate of growth from the previous year.
 While the company had seen tremendous growth in the mid-1990s, the long-term efficacy of the company's core strategies were being challenged by mail-order computer vendors such as Dell and Gateway 2000, who were able to shirk the large overheads of warehousing and vending by selling build-to-order.
 Packard Bell's reliance on retail also imparted a large rate of return on their products, due to the unqualified return and exchange policies most of Packard Bell's retail partners afforded their customers.
 In 1991 alone, the company deducted $143 million in customer returns on $819 million in gross sales that year.
 By the end of 1995, Packard Bell saw their profit drop, and they dropped to the number two spot in American PC market share, behind Compaq.
 The company's reputation around this time was also beginning to be marred by quality control issues and subpar customer service.

-In April 1995, Compaq launched a lawsuit against Packard Bell for not disclosing that Packard Bell computers incorporated used parts, claiming that this practice of refurbishment without disclosure allowed Packard Bell to unfairly undercut their competition.
+In April 1995, Compaq launched a lawsuit against Packard Bell for not disclosing that Packard Bell computers incorporated used parts, claiming that this practice of refurbishment without disclosure allowed Packard Bell to unfairly undercut its competition.
 This practice was, in fact, widespread in the computer industry, including Compaq itself.
-However, unlike its rival companies, Packard Bell was judged not to have advertised the practice sufficiently in its warranties—Compaq, for instance, placed numerous stickers on boxes of their refurbished hardware indicating this status.
+However, unlike its rival companies, Packard Bell was judged not to have advertised the practice sufficiently in its warranties—Compaq, for instance, placed numerous stickers on boxes of its refurbished hardware indicating this status.
 Attorneys general across 12 states launched investigations into Packard Bell in June 1995; the following month, Packard Bell settled nine class-action suits in three states, including California, providing reimbursement in the form of $50 worth of repairs for free in the short term, establishing a $1-million fund for monetary reimbursement in the long term, and changing its warranty policy.
 Packard Bell eventually paid $5 million to 22 states to settle the issue in September 1996.
 Packard Bell countersued Compaq in October 1995, citing "unfair competition and defamation".
-They settled out of court in February 1996, after Compaq themselves were facing heat from multiple states for their own refurbishment practices.
+They settled out of court in February 1996, after Compaq themselves were facing heat from multiple states for its own refurbishment practices.